IRENA (2021), World Energy Transitions Outlook: 1.5°C Pathway, International Renewable Energy Agency, Abu Dhabi.

 World Energy Transitions Outlook: 1.5°C Pathway (Preview)

 Download Full Report or Read the Interactive Version

 The Executive Summary is also available in in Arabic (عربي), Chinese (中文), French (Français), German (Deutsch), Italian (italiano), Japanese (日本語), Portuguese (Português), Russian (Русский) and Spanish (español).

-The World Energy Transitions Outlook preview outlines a pathway for the world to achieve the Paris Agreement goals and halt the pace of climate change by transforming the global energy landscape.
-This preview presents options to limit global temperature rise to 1.5°C and bring CO2 emissions closer to net zero by mid-century, offering high-level insights on technology choices, investment needs and the socio-economic contexts of achieving a sustainable, resilient and inclusive energy future.
+The World Energy Transitions Outlook outlines a pathway for the world to achieve the Paris Agreement goals and halt the pace of climate change by transforming the global energy landscape.
+This report presents options to limit global temperature rise to 1.5°C and bring CO2 emissions to net zero by 2050, offering high-level insights on technology choices, investment needs, policy framework and the socio-economic impacts of achieving a sustainable, resilient and inclusive energy future.

 This Outlook presents several prerequisites which underpin the theory of change behind IRENA’s 1.5°C Pathway.